What is skier's thumb?

-How does it happen?
+How does skier's thumb happen?

 This classically happens when a skier plants their pole into snow and falls – landing with the pole still grasped in their hand causing the thumb to lever on the pole handle bending it sideways.
 The force may be great enough to sprain the ligament or cause a complete rupture.
 Any fall onto an outstretched arm resulting in forced abduction of the thumb, can injure the ulnar collateral ligament (UCL) so it is an injury not exclusive to skiers.

 The thumb will be painful, swollen, bruised and weak.
-You will have difficulty in performing normally straight forward tasks such as a grip.
+You will have difficulty in performing normally straightforward tasks such as a grip.

 An early expert opinion from a hand surgeon is necessary.
 The clinical examination will include assessing the thumb for stability.
 This may involve numbing the thumb using local anaesthetic and gross instability can be diagnosed fairly easily as there will be no ‘end-point’ as the thumb ‘slides off’ radially on stressing.